Courses – Fall 2022 / Visual and Performing Arts

 The class includes exercises and improvisations.
 Members also work on monologues and scenes.
 Emphasis is on the importance of relationships and relating to objects to achieve a greater reality in creating a character.

-Coordinators: Linda Downs, Joan Diamond, Lynnel Garabedian, Bob Reiss
+Coordinators: Linda Downs, Lynnel Garabedian, Bob Reiss, Ellen Shapiro

 Coordinators: Steve Koenig, Wayne Cotter

-Each session will focus on one album by a band or solo artist and be enriched by related tracks from the band’s career or works by others which shed light on the album.
-Our definition of “rock” will be inclusive, containing branches of reggae, soul, folk, and country.
-Some artists we might present include The Smiths, Toots and The Maytals, Jimi Hendrix, Funkadelic, Neil Young with Crazy Horse, Moody Blues, Jethro Tull, Tracy Chapman, and Creedence Clearwater.
+Each session focuses on one album by a band or solo artist and is enriched by related tracks from the band’s career or works by others that shed light on the album.

 Coordinators: Wayne Cotter, Leslie Goldman, Michael Wellner

 Here we explore why, when, and how we laugh.

 At each session, we view a different opera and engage in a lively discussion of the text, staging, medium and score.

 Whether you think of yourself as creative or not, these interactive classes will help unlock abilities you may not have known you had.

 We look at folk music in the USA through the songs of folk singers.